As the boys get another Eda-Kimoto case, Yasuo and his younger brother make bet to see who kills Anna first. Plus, he is coming for her.

-January 7th, 1984.
-He followed her home.
-It was her perfume that drew him into her.
-Oh, they had met earlier.
-Days earlier to be frank.
+He followed her home; it was her perfume that drew him into her.
+Oh, they had met earlier; days earlier to be frank.

 Ami Wong was an eighteen-year-old runaway.
-Good kid who was bored with her life in Hong Kong.
-So, she saved up her paychecks and took off.
-Most of the people she met looked down upon her.
-Not him.
+Good kid who was bored with her life in Hong Kong, she saved up her paychecks and took off.
+Most of the people she met looked down upon her, but not him.
 He helped her get started in Japan.
-He and his then-girlfriend took Ami in.
-They let her stay in their apartment.
+He and his then-girlfriend took Ami in and let her stay in their apartment.
 He even helped her get a job.
-The young girl felt like she had become part of their family.
-But, that was only the surface.
+The young girl felt like she had become part of their family, but that was only the surface.

 His girlfriend soon became jealous of Ami.
 He was spending more time with the runaway than her.
 The girlfriend grew cold to him.
 He couldn’t understand why.

 “Amaya-chan, what’s wrong?” he said two nights before the kill.
 Amaya glared at him in her mirror.

 “Have fun on your little date?!?” she snapped.
 He blinked at her.

 “What are you talking about?” he questioned rather confused.
 She sneered as she turned from the vanity table.

 “Don’t give me that!” the girlfriend barked, “I’ve seen how you are around that little bitch!”